biojava/biojava.github.io/_wikis/BioJava:CookBook:DP:PairWise2.md

 `     System.out.println("global alignment with NeedlemanWunsch:\n"+`
 `       aligner.getAlignmentString());    `
 `     `
-`     // Perform a local alginment from the sequences.`
+`     // Perform a local alginment from the sequences. `
+`     // Firstly, define the expenses for every single operation.`
 `     aligner = new SmithWaterman(`
 `       0, // match`
 `       2, // insert`